Xarelto Side Effects in Seniors: Essential Safety Guide for Families

 Why Xarelto is commonly prescribed to seniors

-Blood thinners are among the most frequently prescribed medications for older adults.
-Xarelto (rivaroxaban) is popular because it works well and requires only a simple dosing schedule compared to older blood thinners like warfarin.
-Understanding why doctors prescribe it means looking at the conditions it treats and why older adults are especially vulnerable to blood clots.
+Blood thinners are among the most frequently prescribed medications for older adults, and Xarelto (rivaroxaban) is a common pick.
+It works well and, unlike older drugs such as warfarin, keeps the dosing schedule simple.
+To see why doctors reach for it, it helps to look at the conditions it treats and why older adults are so prone to clots in the first place.

 Conditions that require blood thinners in older adults